brorson/MandelbrotExplorer/README.md

 $$

 My explorer shows the escape time vs the parameter $\lambda$ in the complex plane.
+I take the sqrt() of the escape times prior to plotting and also fiddle with the color mapping in order to get pretty images.
 Some screenshots are below.

 <p float="left">
 <img src="Mandelbrot1.png" height="300" width="300"/>